 Enter the estimated Kd values in nanomolar units into cells B1 and B2 in the table.
 Those starting values will be optimized in the fitting procedure.
 If the estimated Kd values are not known, leave the default values in cells B1 and B2 unchanged.

-Enter the values of (cAb)tot and (cAg)tot in molar units into cells D2 and E2.
+Enter the values of (cAb)tot and (cAg)tot in nanomolar units into cells D2 and E2.
 Enter the fraction values calculated in step 4.3 into cells F2, G2, and H2.
 If multiple samples at different concentration ratios were measured, additional concentration values obtained for those samples can be entered in rows 2 to 10.

 Select the Data/Solver menu function.
 Enter “$B$15” in the “Set Objective” box and “$B$1:$B$2” into the “By Changing Variable Cells:” box.
 Select the Min radio button for the To: option.
 Check the Make Unconstrained Variables Non-Negative checkbox and select GRG Nonlinear as the solving method.
 Click the Solve button.
 The best fit Kd1 and Kd2 values will be shown in cell B1 and B2 and the final sum of squared errors in cell B7.